fjavierm/ceh/03-Scanning_Networks/README.md

 ### Anonymisers

-An anonymiser is a tool that completely hides or removes identity-related information to make an activity untraceable.
+An anonymiser is a tool that completely hides or removes identity-related information to make activity untraceable.
 The basic purposes of using anonymisers are:

 * Minimising risk
 * Identity theft prevention